 If you or someone you love has been injured in a Philadelphia car accident you need quality legal counsel from DiTomaso Law.
 Our car accident lawyers in Philadelphia will ensure that you receive the maximum amount of compensation you deserve.
 We have the experience and the resources necessary to achieve the best possible outcome for filing a personal injury claim against the driver who is responsible for your injuries.

 Our offices are located in Philadelphia, Pennsylvania and Cherry Hill, New Jersey, to be easily accessible to residents of South Jersey and throughout the Philadelphia region.
 We also represent car accident victims in Mount Holly, Cherry Hill and Cherry Hill.
-Call us at 856-414-0010 or submit an online inquiry to schedule your free consultation with one of our dedicated and highly skilled Philadelphia car accident lawyers.
+Call us at 215-426-4493 or contact us online to schedule your free consultation with one of our dedicated and highly skilled Philadelphia car accident lawyers.